 My Experience as a Go Insei in Japan

 I lived during all that period in a special insei dormitory: the "Igo Kenshu Center".
 Igo Kenshu Center is a 3-story building that can accommodate about 50 people.
 It was used both as a dormitory for insei from outside Tokyo, and as the venue for the official insei league games every weekend.
-You can locate Igo Kenshu Center on Google Maps and on Google Earth.
+Here is a link on google Maps - last time I checked, there was an apartment building in the place where Igo Kenshu Center used to be.